Psilocybin: Depression

 Clinical trials, including both open-label trials and double-blind randomized controlled trials (RCTs), have found that single doses of psilocybin produce rapid and long-lasting antidepressant effects outperforming placebo in people with major depressive disorder and treatment-resistant depression.
-Combined with brief psychological support in a Phase II trial, it has been found to produce dose-dependent improvements in depressive symptoms, with 25 mg (a moderate dose) more effective than 10 mg (a low dose), and 10 mg more effective than 1 mg (non-psychoactive and equivalent to placebo).
-The antidepressant effects of psilocybin with psychological support have been found to last at least 6 weeks following a single dose.
+Psilocybin's antidepressant effects with psychological support have been found to last at least six weeks after a single dose.

-However, some trials have not found psilocybin to significantly outperform placebo in the treatment of depression.
-In addition, a Phase II trial found that two 25 mg doses of psilocybin 3 weeks apart versus daily treatment with the selective serotonin reuptake inhibitor (SSRI) escitalopram (Lexapro) for 6 weeks (plus two putatively non-psychoactive 1 mg doses of psilocybin 3 weeks apart) did not show a statistically significant difference in reduction of depressive symptoms between groups.
-However, reductions in depressive symptoms were numerically greater with psilocybin, some secondary measures favored psilocybin, and the rate of remission was statistically higher with psilocybin (57% with psilocybin vs. 28% with escitalopram).
-In any case, the antidepressant effect size of psilocybin over escitalopram appears to be small.
+The antidepressant effect size of psilocybin over escitalopram may be small.
+Only "high-dose" psilocybin (≥20 mg) outperforms escitalopram in improving depressive symptoms.
+Psilocybin has a moderate to large effect size advantage relative to placebo.
+Psychedelic-assisted therapy in general (with the vast majority of RCTs studying psilocybin) may be no more effective than open-label traditional antidepressants for major depression; blinding affects antidepressant outcomes but not psychedelics.

 Functional unblinding by their psychoactive effects and positive psychological expectancy effects (i.e., the placebo effect) are major limitations and sources of bias of clinical trials of psilocybin and other psychedelics for treatment of depression.
-Relatedly, most of the therapeutic benefit of conventional antidepressants like the SSRIs for depression appears to be attributable to the placebo response.
+Relatedly, most of the therapeutic benefit of conventional antidepressants, such as SSRIs, appears to be attributable to the placebo response.
 It has been proposed that psychedelics like psilocybin may in fact act as active "super placebos" when used for therapeutic purposes.
+On the other hand, the inverse placebo effect (or "knowcebo" effect) caused by blinding failure may create an illusion of large effect sizes with psychedelics.
 Psilocybin has not received regulatory approval for medical use in the United States.